shashank26-cmd/test/README.md

 3. **Document Upload:** Allow users to upload documents (e.g., PDFs, images) as part of the form.
 Ensure that the uploaded documents are associated with the user's form data.

-4. **Database Integration (PERN Stack):** Utilize the PERN stack (PostgreSQL, Express.js, React.js, Node.js) to store and retrieve form data, including the uploaded documents.
+4. **Database Integration (PERN Stack) or your preferred tech stack:** Utilize the PERN stack (PostgreSQL, Express.js, React.js, Node.js) to store and retrieve form data, including the uploaded documents.

 ## Submission